tanel-t/automation-practice/README.md

 ## 2. Requirements

-* Java
+* Java SE (JDK)
 * Gradle
+* Google Chrome

 ## 3. Running the tests
-* Install Java SDK
-* Install Gradle
 * Clone the repository
-* Execute the following task in project root
+* Execute the following command in project root from command line
 >gradle cucumber

 ## 4. Generating report
 Cucumber is creating a .json file as a result in build/cucumber/json folder.
-After test run a html report will also be created in build/cucumber/cucumber-html-reports folder.
+After test run a html report will also be created in build/cucumber-html-reports folder.
-Report generation can also be manually triggered using command if automatic generation should fail.
+Report generation can also be manually triggered using following command via command line.
 >gradle generatereport